-- 3. In the context of technology transfer what is: (i) the exact meaning of fair and equitable access to new technologies; (ii) concretely intended through such an access; and (iii) who would decide on its meaning in practice.
-[GNS/16, para.64] - 4.
-What constituted a fair and equitable access to new technologies could perhaps be monitored in the context of the periodic reviews [which document MTN.GNS/W/40 had envisaged.]
-[GNS/16, para.77] - 5.
+- 3. What constituted a fair and equitable access to new technologies could perhaps be monitored in the context of the periodic reviews [which document MTN.GNS/W/40 had envisaged.]
+[GNS/16, para.77] - 4.
 It is hard to imagine how an agreement that does not facilitate the transfer of technology can be deemed successful.
-[GNS/16, para.75] - 6.
+[GNS/16, para.75] - 5.
 The question of transfer of technology is important for the negotiations but a distinction should be drawn between the concerns of the Group and those related to the Code of Conduct on the Transfer of Technology, which had a long history; the reproduction of which should be avoided in the GNS.
 [GNS/16, para.66]